-place and D. J. Catton a sec-Goerile swam first in the 100 yard backstroke, with Dave ond in the 50 yard freestyle.
-Derr taking a second place.
-Gould also swam second in Wellman took a second in the the 100 yard freestyle.
-100 yard butterfly.
+Goerile swam first in the 100 yard backstroke, with Dave Derr taking a second place.
+Wellman took a second in the 100 yard butterfly.

-ROCK SWIMMERS disquali-Gallager won a first in the fied in the 200 yd. medley and 100 yard breaststroke as the 400 yard freestyle. teammate Ed Sanocki won a John Norman won the 200
+Gallager won a first in the 100 yard breastsfroke as teammate Ed Sanocki won a

 Wilson Midgets get lone win in hockey